analogdevicesinc/ai8x-training/README.md

+## Regression Test
+Regression test for ai8xtraining repo is tested when there is a pull request for develop branch of MaximIntegratedAI/ai8x-training by trigerring test.yaml github actions.

+#### Last developed code training:

+last_dev.py code generates the log files of the last developed and tested code.
+These log files are used for comparing the new pushed code to check if there is any change in the trained values.
+Tracking is done by checking hex number of the repository.

+#### Creating test scripts:

+There are training scripts that are developed under the scripts path.
+In order to create training scripts for regression test, these scripts are rewritten by changing their epoch number by running create_test_script.py code.
+The aim for changing the epoch number is to keep the duration of the test under control.
+This epoch number is defined in the test_config.yaml file for each model dataset combination.
+Since the sizes of the models are different, different epoch numbers can be defined for each of them in order to create a healthy test.
+If a new training script is added, the epoch number and threshold values must be defined in the test_config.yaml file for the relevant model.

+#### Comparing log files:

+After running test scripts for new pushed code, it’s log files are saved and compared with last developed code’s log files by running log_comparison.py and results are also saved.

+#### Pass fail decision:

+In the comparison, the test's success criterion is that the difference does not exceed the threshold value defined in the test_config.yaml file as a percentage.
+If all the training scripts passed the test, pass_fail.py code completes with success.
+Otherwise it fails and exits by cancelling pull request.

+#### Onnx export:

+Scripts for onnx export are created and ran by running create_onnx_scripts.py by configuring ‘Onnx_Status: True’ in test_config.yaml .
+If it is set as ‘False’ onnx export won't be done.

 ## Further Information

 Additional information about the evaluation kits, and the software development kit (MSDK) is available on the web at <https://github.com/MaximIntegratedAI/MaximAI_Documentation>.